 What can you learn when you bring together a group of people who lead technology in education with no barriers and no predefined topics?
 At this event, you will find out.

-Attendees should be in a leadership role on the ET or IT side of education.
-Leaders are also encouraged to bring staff you are developing as leaders.
 It doesn't matter if your professional training is in Education or Technology.
 All perspectives are welcomed.
 The more diverse the group of attendees, the more interesting the conversations.
 This could include:

 - Supervisors, Directors, Managers